Tiny-Earth/DemoSite/site/src/summative.md

 ### Equitable Grading

-Traditional grading is the practice of assigning numerical points to one-time assessments and aggregating those points into a single letter grade for the course (Clark & Talbert, 2023).
-Often, there are no opportunities to reattempt the assessment, so students are unable to apply feedback (Clark & Talbert, 2023).
-Overall, traditional grading penalizes students who have received unequal opportunities and discourages growth and learning (Clark & Talbert, 2023).
+Traditional grading is the practice of assigning numerical points to one-time assessments and aggregating those points into a single letter grade for the course [nilson2023grading](@cite).
+Often, there are no opportunities to reattempt the assessment, so students are unable to apply feedback [nilson2023grading](@cite).
+Overall, traditional grading penalizes students who have received unequal opportunities and discourages growth and learning [nilson2023grading](@cite).

 Incorporating more equitable grading practices promotes a more just and inclusive educational environment that supports the success of all students.
 Below are some equitable grading practices you can implement in your course.